How Long Should You Study for an Exam?

 Mistake 1: Underestimating the material

-"I can finish this in a week" – famous last words before every exam period.
+"I can finish this in a week"—famous last words before every exam period.

 Mistake 2: Overestimating your study time

 Research shows students overestimate their effective study time by 30–40%.
 What feels like "8 hours in the library" is often 4–5 hours of actual studying.
+The rest disappears into phone checks, conversations, snack breaks, and staring at the same paragraph for ten minutes without absorbing anything.

 Only by tracking your study time do you know how much you actually study.
 Athenify shows you honestly where your time goes.